-Working Remotely Can Be Lonely
+Coffee Shops Can Be Lonely

 Since my law firm is remote, there are times when I miss going into an office.
-I miss talking to people in the same industry, and just hearing about what they are working on.
+I miss talking to people in the same industry and just hearing about what they are working on.
 Having social relationships is important, you can find a way to do it while remote working, but it’s hard.
 I have many acquittances, but not a lot of close friends.

-For example, in a few days there is one of my best friend’s baby shower.
+For example, in a few days, there is one of my best friend’s baby shower.
 I can’t make it because I am on the other side of the continent.
 While he understands, it doesn’t foster close relationships.

 I get jealous of weird things, like seeing a group of employees at Starbucks laughing together.
 They seem to be close and to know each other well.
-I don’t have that kind of in person connection to anyone at my law firm, because I rarely see anyone that works for me.
+I don’t have that kind of in-person connection to anyone at my law firm, because I rarely see anyone that works for me.

 Just like with anything in life, you can go down the wrong path, and that path is laziness with remote working.
-I have seen lawyers sleep in until lunch time.
+I have seen lawyers sleep in until lunchtime.
 It’s only a matter of time until they get a law society complaint or get fired, or both.

-An entrepreneur is someone who works 60-hour work weeks to avoid working 9-5pm.
+An entrepreneur is someone who works 60-hour work weeks to avoid working 9-5 pm.
 I know it’s strange, and it’s hard to explain.
 But the thing I love most about being an entrepreneur is getting to pick my work hours.
 It’s also extremely exciting when a client leaves a good review, and I know we have helped someone with their complicated legal issues.